TRaSH-Guides/Guides/Remote-Path-Mappings-explained-for-Sonarr-Radarr.md

 # Do I need Remote Path Mappings ?

-If you download client is on another system then Radarr/Sonarr then you probably need to make use of Remote Path Mappings.
+If your download client is on another system then Radarr/Sonarr then you probably need to make use of Remote Path Mappings.

 You will get a error that looks a little bit like the following screenshot.